Michelle Caldier

 Michelle L. Downey Caldier (born 1976) is an American dentist, professor, and politician serving as a member of the Washington House of Representatives, representing the 26th district since 2015.
-A member of the Republican Party, Caldier was elected to the Washington House of Representatives in 2014, defeating incumbent Democrat Larry Seaquist by a narrow vote margin with her election giving Washington Republicans one of four pickups in the House in the 2014 election.
+A member of the Republican Party, Caldier was elected to the Washington House of Representatives in 2014, defeating incumbent Democrat Larry Seaquist.
 Her district includes the cities of Bremerton, Gig Harbor and Port Orchard.

 Early life, education, and early career

 Caldier was born in Bremerton, Washington, and raised in Kitsap County.
 Caldier graduated from Central Kitsap High School.
 Caldier earned her Associate of Sciences at Olympic College, and went on to earn her Bachelor of Science from the University of Washington, followed by her Doctorate in Dental Surgery from the University of Washington School of Dentistry.

 Caldier has owned a dentistry practice for more than a decade that serves nursing homes around Puget Sound.
 She was also an Affiliate Professor at the University of Washington School of Dentistry.

 In 2012, Caldier joined others to lobby the Legislature to restore funding to adult dental care for those on Medicaid, and was successful.
 This inspired her to run for the Legislature and continue fighting for those who cannot care for themselves.
 Caldier has donated thousands of hours to caring for the underserved, and chaired the Access to Care Committee for several years.